Marsha Hunt (actress, born 1917): Humanitarian work

 In 1955, after a trip opened her eyes to the issue of hunger in the Third World, Hunt gave speeches throughout the United States, encouraging Americans to join the fight against starvation in the Third World by joining the United Nations Association.
 Hunt was a founder of the San Fernando Valley Mayor's Fund for the Homeless and helped to open one of the first homeless shelters in the San Fernando Valley.
 In 1960, she produced an hour-long telecast about refugee problems that featured stars such as Paul Newman, Jean Simmons, and Bing Crosby.
 She raised funds for the creation of Rose Cottage, a daycare shelter for homeless children; and served for many years on the advisory board of directors for the San Fernando Valley Community Mental Health Center, a large non-profit, where she advocated for adults and children affected by homelessness and mental illness.
 She was named honorary mayor of Sherman Oaks, California, in 1983.

 Hunt still identified as a political liberal and was very concerned with such issues as global pollution, worldwide poverty, peace in Third World nations, and population growth.

-Personal life
+Personal life and death

 Hunt married director Jerry Hopper, assistant head of the editing department at Paramount and later a director, on November 23, 1938.
 They divorced in 1943.

 Hunt married her second husband, screenwriter and radio director Robert Presnell Jr. on February 10, 1946.

 Hunt was pregnant and very sick while filming Carnegie Hall.
 Her only biological child, a premature daughter, was born on July 1, 1947, and died the next day.
 She and her second husband later became foster parents.
 They remained together until his death on June 14, 1986, at age 71.

 Hunt resided in the Sherman Oaks neighborhood of Los Angeles, in a home she had owned since 1946.
 She died there from natural causes on September 7, 2022, at the age of 104.